 The Tremellales, members of the Tremellomycetes, are mostly parasites on other fungi.
 They are found in a variety of habitats, almost always in the company of their fungal hosts.
 Tremella fuciformis, in the photo at left, is a fairly large member of its genus.
 It generally occurs in warmer parts of the world where it is a parasite on fungi that decay wood.
 The specimen in the photograph was collected in Florida.
 This species can easily be obtained by visiting a Chinese grocery store.
 It is commonly used in Asia as a dessert and is often served in a light sugar syrup.
 At one memorable meeting of mycologists in Toronto there was a banquet at a large Chinese restauant featuring different types of fungi.
 Dessert included T. fuciformis (called "snow fungus") served in the traditional way.
 Dr. Greg Thorn, one of the participants, was particularly sharp-eyed and noticed that the Tremella had tiny black spots on it and pulled out his hand lens for a closer look.
 He discovered that the Tremella, itself a fungal parasite, was being parasitized by perithecia of Ophiostoma epigloeum, a member of the Sordariomycetidae in the Ascomycota.
 This discovery became a matter of great interest and excitement to all the mycologists in the room and a concern to the restaurant management who had to be assured that the customers were delighted.
 In subsequent days Dr. Thorn investigated packets of T. fuciformis in several Chinese stores and found it to be common.

-Tremella mycophaga, a much smaller species is shown in the photo at right.
+Tremella mycophaga, a much smaller species is shown in the photo above.
 It forms small colourless basidiomata within the surface of the basidiomata of Aleurodiscus amorphus, a member of the corticioid Agaricomycetes discussed in some detail on these pages.
-The picure shows several basidiomata of A. amoprphus; one of these, topmost of the group of five at far right, supports a basidioma of T. mycophaga.
-In fact, other basidiomata of this parasite can be seen in the picture, but they are less conspicuous than the largest one.
+Several of the orange basidiomata of A. amorphus growing along the top of the fir branch in the picture bear the white basidiomata of T. mycophaga.
 This small parasite is common wherever the host fungus occurs.
 There are many other small species of Tremella occurring on other fungi.
 They are difficult to collect because they are usually not apparent in the field and only show up when specimens of other fungi are being studied.
 Look for them on rainy days when they are swollen to their full size.